dbousfie/4212syllabus/syllabus.md

 Students **must** complete a minimum of **two engagement option weekly** (Monday 12:01 am - Sunday 11:59 pm) to fulfill participation requirements.
 Weekly in-class exercises count towards one participation mark.
-The remaining forms of participation can only be done twice each during the entire course (i.e. you can only do 2 tiktoks per semester).
+Tiktoks can be done each week but do not count towards your word count for the course.
+The remaining written forms of participation can only be done twice each during the entire course (i.e. you can only do 2 policy briefs summaries per semester).
 You can collaborate with peers on submissions, but they must be submitted individually.
-You must adopt 5 different forms of participation for the secondary mark, throughout the course to build your portfolio and prevent rote production of participation.
-A total of 10 weeks of participation is required, allowing students to skip 2 weeks (e.g., weeks 1 and 12).
+If you are doing written participation you must adopt 5 different forms of written participation throughout the course to build your portfolio and prevent rote production of participation.
+A total of
+10 weeks of participation is required, allowing students to skip 2 weeks (e.g., weeks 1 and 12).
 Completing 10 weeks fulfills the full 70%.
 If you are submitting the same assignment for a second time, make sure to